/61. Rotate Linked List Right

 Linked Lists41.3% acceptance

-Given the head node of a singly linked list and an integer shift_count, rotate the linked list to the right by shift_count positions.
+Given the head node of a singly linked list and an integer shift_count, rotate the list to the right by shift_count positions.
 Return the new head node of the rotated list.
+The rotation should be performed in-place, and the list may be empty.

 Example 1